 Hearings are generally held in all cases.
 It is within the discretion of the court based on the papers filed, if a hearing will be held.
+Most of the time there will be a hearing.
 The Petitioner, Respondent and Proposed Guardians are required to appear at the hearing.
-At the hearing, the Petitioner testifies as to the need for the guardianship, who they desire to be appointed as Guardian and the powers requested.
+At the hearing, the Petitioner testifies as to the need for guardianship, who they desire to be appointed as Guardian and the powers requested.
 The GAL, if appointed, testifies as to his/her findings and recommendations.
 Other witnesses may also be called.
 The Court typically states its conclusions at the end of the hearing in a Decree and/or Decision.